 The app includes two main components: product category and product knowledge.

-The product category section allows employees to look up popular products, answer common customer questions, and view items that are frequently purchased together.
+The product category section allows workers to look up popular products, answer common customer questions, and view items that are frequently purchased together.
 With this information at their fingertips, new hires can confidently answer customer inquiries as they work on the sales floor.

 Customer Interaction Digital Transformation Examples